helixcn/plantlist/README.md

 ## Welcome to the Homepage of plantlist

-plantlist is an R package for checking the status of a scientific name for higher plants.
-Its database is based on The Plant List Website (Ver.
-1.1).
+plantlist is an R package for checking the status of a scientific name of higher plants based on The Plant List Version 1.1 (http://www.theplantlist.org/).
+It also has functions for Searching the Chinese Names and Making checklist of plants.

 ### How to install?